 Who says you can’t work and play?
 Husky Game Development designs and develops games for business, education, and fun.
 Earn credit, gain experience, and build your resume, all while creating quality software that will attract and satisfy industry sponsors.
 The HGD Enterprise is advised by Computer Science faculty member Scott Kuhl.

 Humane Interface Design Enterprise (HIDE) gives students an opportunity to design, develop and evaluate interfaces to make daily work more efficient and easier to manage.
 The HIDE Enterprise is advised by Computer Science faculty member Robert Pastel.

 IT Oxygen Enterprise

 IT Oxygen provides Information Technology help for both student organizations and businesses.
 Composed of students from numerous majors, the members of IT Oxygen work on real projects for real companies that foster skills in development, problem solving, and business.
-The IT Oxygen Enterprise is advised by Electrical and Computer Engineering faculty member Nagesh Hatti.
+The IT Oxygen Enterprise is advised by Enterprise program director Nagesh Hatti.

 How Does Enterprise Credit Work?

 Students in the College of Computing can join any Enterprise on campus.
 You can take Enterprise multiple times at the courses levels that correspond to your class as freshman, sophomore, junior, and senior.
 For instance, ENT 1960 is first year level, ENT 2950 is sophomore level, ENT 3950 is junior level, and the 4000 level ENT courses are for seniors.